Using Temporary Credentials from AWS STS

 contains a 'Credentials'

 value.
-If you print the result
+If you print the $result

 ), it looks like the following.

-Providing Temporary Credentials to the AWS SDK for PHP
+credentials to the AWS SDK for PHP

 You can use temporary credentials with another AWS client by instantiating the client and passing in the values received from AWS STS directly.